alexdevero/alex-devero-blog/__drafts__/draft--typescript-interfaces.md

 The thing is, nobody cares about probability when these events, these [black swans], occur.
 Your users will not care that wrong type or missing property is not likely to happen when the app they are using crashes.
 If only there was a way to avoid this.
 Maybe, TypeScript can help here.

+## TypeScript interfaces made simple

+The main feature of TypeScript is its powerful type system.
+This type system allows you to quickly specify primitive data types for variables.
+These simple types are only one part of this type systems.
+TypeScript also allows you to do this with objects.
+With the help of TypeScript, you can define shape of any objects.

+Shape of an object specifies what properties a given object contains.
+This also includes their types, what types should values of these properties be.
+In TypeScript, you can specify this shape via interface.
+TypeScript interfaces are abstract types.
+Interfaces tell the compiler two important things.

+First, interfaces tell what properties a given object could have or must have.
+This means that when some property is optional, TypeScript will know that these properties are not required and will not require you to define them.
+Second, interfaces specify the types of these properties, types of their values.

+With this information, TypeScript can warn you when you accidentally define some object property and use a wrong type.
+TypeScript will know what type is expected to be used for each object property.
+If you use different type, TypeScript will tell you about the mismatch, where it happened and also how to fix it.

 ### h3